 The Denver Museum of Nature & Science: Something for everyone.

-The Denver Museum of Nature & Science houses 1.4 million artifacts and specimens, an Imax theatre, a planetarium and multiple exhibits.
+The Denver Museum of Nature & Science houses 1.4 million artifacts and specimens, an Imax theater, a planetarium and multiple exhibits.
 The museum is also home to an interactive children’s Discovery Zone, perfect for little ones.
 Older children will love the 3D Imax films, planetarium and wildlife exhibits.
 There is a restaurant onsite so you can literally spend the day at the museum and never get bored or hungry.
 (Need more ideas of things to do in Denver, see what Tim Kroeger over at Universal Traveller suggests.)

 Best Ages to Visit: Over the age of 2 years-old